doki-theme/doki-theme-jetbrains/README.md

 ### Theme Not Working?

 > Currently only DDLC UI or Material UI can be active.
 Please enable one and disable the other, sorry for the inconvience.
-I am working on getting the to play nice together.
+I am working on getting them to play nice together.

 Plugin page:
 https://plugins.jetbrains.com/plugin/10804-doki-doki-literature-club-theme